Anthropology

 Attributes: Social Science

 Critical perspectives on the role of women cross-culturally, with ethnographic reference to non-Western societies and cultures.
-Students may not hold credit for both ANTH 3320 and ANTH 3321.
+May not be held with ANTH 3321.

 PR/CR: A minimum grade of C is required unless otherwise indicated.